• USD

 History

-Thousands of years ago, as was customary for the historic Khoi-khoi people of Southern Africa, the nomadic people settled close to life-giving waters.
-The Breede River was a perfect location for the Hessequa herders of sheep and cattle, and the Bontebok National Park lies where two Hessequa captains and their people lived.
-The arrival of the European settlers eight years after their arrival at the famous Cape of Good Hope was disastrous for the locals – disease, addiction, and rivalry reduced the people to a fraction of their once powerful clan.
+Thousands of years ago, as was customary for the historic Khoi-khoi people of Southern Africa, nomadic communities settled close to life-giving waters.
+The Breede River was a perfect location for the Hessequa herders of sheep and cattle, and Bontebok National Park lies where two Hessequa captains and their people lived.
+The arrival of European settlers soon after their arrival at the Cape of Good Hope proved disastrous—disease, addiction, and rivalry reduced the community to a fraction of its once powerful clan.
 The park works hard to protect its cultural history as well.

-Agriculture is prevalent in the Overberg region; the mineral-rich lands have been used as grazing lands since people arrived there.
-The arrival of European farmers and their guns spelled doom for the wild animals in the area.
-The Bontebok were hunted until the species neared extinction.
-After realizing the destruction's magnitude, local landowners set up private reserves.
-In 1931, with just 17 left, the Bontebok National Park was established, and today these beautiful animals can be seen in large numbers throughout the park.
+Agriculture is prevalent in the Overberg; the mineral-rich lands have been used as grazing since people arrived.
+The arrival of European farmers and their guns spelled doom for wildlife.
+Bontebok were hunted until the species neared extinction.
+After the scale of destruction became clear, local landowners set up private reserves.
+In 1931, with just 17 bontebok left, the national park was established; today these beautiful antelope are seen in healthy numbers throughout the park.

 Wildlife

-As the name indicates, the park is best known for the Bontebok that roam the region.
-Bontebok are unique antelope, not just because of their rarity but also for their multifaceted appearance.
-The prominent white backside is a signaling mechanism and acts as a 'follow me' sign to their young.
-Many other plains game join these magnificent creatures on the park grounds, including the unusual Cape mountain zebra, grey rhebok, red hartebeest, grysbok, and steenbok.
-Carnivores are harder to find because of their nocturnal hunting habits, but the caracal, aardwolf, Cape fox, and bat-eared fox frequent the area.
+As the name indicates, the park is best known for bontebok that roam the region.
+Many other plains game join these magnificent antelope on the park grounds, including the unusual Cape mountain zebra, grey rhebok, red hartebeest, grysbok, and steenbok.
+Carnivores are harder to find because of their nocturnal habits, but the caracal, aardwolf, Cape fox, and bat-eared fox frequent the area.

-Birding in the park is exceptional; you can look forward to seeing the blue crane, secretary bird, malachite and pearl-breasted swallow, to name a few.
-The area is also particularly well-known for hosting the Denham's bustard, one of the largest of the bustard species.
-The river valley also sports the water thick-knee and makes a perfect home for the Cape clawless otter.
-It should be noted that the region is also home to various reptiles, which include venomous snakes such as the puff adder.
+Birding in the park is exceptional; you can look forward to seeing blue crane, secretarybird, malachite and pearl-breasted swallow, to name a few.
+The river valley also hosts water thick-knee and makes a perfect home for the Cape clawless otter.
+The region is also home to various reptiles, including venomous snakes such as the puff adder.
 Snakes are shy and tend to avoid humans, but be vigilant at all times, especially when hiking or venturing into unpopulated areas.

 Vegetation & Terrain

-The Bontebok National Park falls within the prolific Cape Floral Kingdom that is part of the fynbos biome and conserves critically endangered fynbos species, such as renosterveld, found nowhere else on earth.
-It is one of the most biologically diverse biomes endemic to the Western Cape.
-Despite its initial dull appearance, upon closer inspection, you will see an assortment of fauna and flora.
-A medley of multi-colored wildflowers and the famous protea can be seen everywhere.
-With over 650 plant species, of which approximately 30 are globally threatened, the conservation focus at the park is not limited to animals alone.
+Bontebok National Park falls within the prolific Cape Floral Kingdom that is part of the fynbos biome and conserves critically endangered fynbos species such as renosterveld, found nowhere else on earth.
+Despite an initially muted palette, closer inspection reveals a remarkable assortment of fauna and flora.
+A medley of multicolored wildflowers and the famous protea can be seen seasonally.
+With over ~500 plant species and many threatened taxa, conservation focus is not limited to animals alone.

 Activities

-Water-based activities are also available in the area, including canoeing, fishing, water-based birdwatching, and non-propelled boating.
-We recommend you spend some time at or on the water when the sun sets, and the river mirrors the pink, purple and orange colors.
+Water-based activities are available in the area, including canoeing, fishing, water-based birdwatching, and non-motorized boating.
+A picnic near the river or a local ‘braai’ at a designated area is a perfect way to relax while taking in the surroundings.
 Swimming in the river is allowed at your own risk.
-A picnic near the river or a local 'braai' at a designated area is a perfect way to relax while taking in the surroundings.
-If you'd like to participate in a specific activity, please get in touch with us so we can arrange the necessary equipment.
+If you’d like to participate in a specific activity, please contact us so we can arrange the necessary equipment.